JesusMaster/github-see-mcp-server/README.md

 - GitHub API integration through MCP tools
 - Support for issues, pull requests, repositories, and more
 - Server-Sent Events (SSE) transport for real-time communication
+- Multiplexing SSE transport for handling multiple client connections
+- Modern Streamable HTTP and legacy SSE transport support
+- Automatic port finding if the specified port is in use
+- Graceful shutdown handling for clean server termination
-- Configurable through environment variables
+- Configurable timeouts, CORS settings, and logging levels
-- Robust error handling and logging
+- Robust error handling and detailed logging

 ## Prerequisites